-Our aim is to provide an efficient and effective Orthoptic service.
+Our aim is to provide an efficient and effective Orthoptic Service.

 All patients referred to the department will be treated as individuals and be involved with their treatment whenever possible, in conjunction with medical staff and relatives.

 Blackpool Orthoptic Department provides professional, caring staff whose aim is to administer a high quality of treatment to our patients.
 All staff will respect the individual’s right to courtesy, dignity and privacy during their time in clinic.
-Our treatment is evidence based and follows guidelines issued by the British & Irish Orthoptic Society.
+Our treatment is evidence based and follows guidelines issued by the British and Irish Orthoptic Society.

 Please access this website for further information on Orthoptics as well as patient advice leaflets.

 Telephone 01253 953 457 (an answering service is available to leave a message should we be unable to take your call).

 Monday to Friday: 8:30am until 4:30pm

 Optometry clinics: Monday am and pm.
 Tuesday am.
 Thursday am and pm sessions.